formal-land/formal.land/docs/tools/coq-of-ocaml/language/ocaml-core.md

 ```

 ## Recursive definitions
-In Coq all functions must be proven terminating.
-We disable the termination checks for now by using the [TypingFlags plugin](https://github.com/SimonBoulier/TypingFlags) (this feature should be included in the upcoming Coq 8.11 release).
+In Rocq all functions must be proven terminating.
+We disable the termination checks for now by using the [TypingFlags plugin](https://github.com/SimonBoulier/TypingFlags) (this feature should be included in the upcoming Rocq 8.11 release).
 At the start of every generated files, `coq-of-ocaml` unset the termination flag:
 ```coq
 Require Import TypingFlags.Loader.
 Unset Guard Checking.